ftrackhq/ftrack-connect-spark-adobe/doc/using/quick_review.rst

 Quick review
 ************

-With quick review it is easy to share your material with others, to keep them up-to-date and get feedback on your work.
+With quick review it is easy to share your work with collaborators and external clients, to keep them up-to-date and get feedback on your work.

 .. figure:: /image/quick_review.png
    :scale: 90 %